Why Is The Liver So Important?

 How Alcohol Affects Liver

 Dehydration.
 Liver cells need to water to function properly.
-Alcohol is a diuretic, which means that lots of water leaves your body.
-Alcohol effects on body, including the liver, are largely caused by dehydration, and organs work less efficiently.
+Alcohol is a diuretic, which means that lots of water leave your body.
+Long-term alcohol effects on body, including the liver, are largely caused by dehydration, and organs work less efficiently.

 Scarring.
 Alcohol promotes the formation of an enzyme (acetaldehyde) that destroys liver cells.
 They also harm neurons which results in brain damage and cells forming the stomach lining.